Sean Yseult: Personal life

+Yseult was in a relationship with fellow White Zombie co-founder Rob Zombie from 1984 to 1991, after meeting at Parsons School of Design.
+The two continued to work together after the breakup.
 Yseult moved to New Orleans in 1996, after White Zombie disbanded.
 She married Supagroup musician Chris Lee on January 12, 2008, in New Orleans, Louisiana, where she lives.
 With her husband, in 2002 she founded, then ran, a dive bar popular among artists and musicians, The Saint, in New Orleans's Garden District.

-Yseult earned her degree in graphic design at Parsons The New School for Design in New York City.
-She also began showing her photography in galleries in 2002.
+She began showing her photography in galleries in 2002.
 In 2006, she began a design line featuring wallpaper, pillows, scarves with her hand drawn graphics.
 Gallery shows include exhibitions in New York City, Los Angeles, San Francisco, and New Orleans.
 Yseult has also been a member of The Rawk Show – Fine Art by Musicians, in Texas among other shows.
-In 2018, Yseult debuted a photography exhibit, entitled "They All Axed for You", at the Boyd Satellite Gallery in New Orleans.
+In 2018, Yseult debuted a photography exhibit, titled "They All Axed for You", at the Boyd Satellite Gallery in New Orleans.